 - Multicultural tales I changed to 398.23 Places and times from 398.2089.
 That allowed me to reduce 2 decimal numbers then add one back indicating continent of origin according to Table 2 Geographic areas.

-Let’s face it, every library’s 920 Collected biographies are a mess.
+Another mess is the 920 Collected biographies.
 A spine label with 920 and the author’s 3 letters is not user-friendly for anyone, especially not for kids.
-Amazingly DDC offers an alternative called Option A, which uses numbers 921-928 to align with main Dewey Classes!
+DDC offers an alternative called Option A, which uses numbers 921-928 to align with main Dewey Classes!
 I used them to completely redo my 920s.
 Students loved the change and circulation of those biographies dramatically increased!

-Drugs was such a problematic topic for my students because it appeared in 3 different Dewey numbers—362.29, 613.8, and 616.86—depending on whether the book is about drugs as a social problem, as personal health & safety, or as an addictive disease.
+Addictive Substances was a problematic topic for my students because it appears in 3 different Dewey numbers—362.29, 613.8, and 616.86—depending on whether the book is about addiction as a social problem, as personal health & safety, or as a disease.
 To simplify access for students needing books about drugs, I decided to put all the books in 616.86.

-Here’s the “creative” part: For similar drugs each of the original Dewey numbers had additional decimals that were wildly different.
-After careful analysis, I decided to adjust some of the thousandths numbers to create a more logical and consistent grouping of drugs for 616.86.
+Here’s the “creative” part: For similar drugs the Dewey number additional decimals are wildly different.
+After careful analysis, I decided to adjust some of the thousandths numbers to create a more consistent grouping of drugs for 616.86.
 Students immediately noticed the larger drug section, thought I’d purchased new books, and their circulation skyrocketed.
 Learn more about creative Dewey in my e-Book, available in my TPT store.

-I’ve made other significant changes to 973 U.S. History by removing all the State books except our own, because a) it’s the only one our middle school students study, and b) because more accurate information about states is available online.
-I saved many relevant books found among the state Dewey numbers and changed them to other U.S. numbers, such as 973.091 for natural wonders & landmarks or the appropriate time period of U.S. history, or I moved them to a better Dewey section, such as putting books about 9-11 in 364.1 Criminal offenses where we have other terrorism books.
+I made other significant changes to 973 U.S. History by removing all the State books except our own, because a) it’s the only one our middle school students study, and b) because more accurate information about states is available online.
+I kept many topically relevant books found among those state Dewey numbers, and moved them to a better Dewey section, such as putting books about 9-11 in 364.1 Criminal offenses where we have other terrorism books.
 I also redid the Dewey number into the appropriate time period for timely U.S. history books, like the original colonies and westward expansion.

 IS THIS WORTH IT?